Search best practices

 This document describes Google's recommended best practices for using the Search feature in Google Security Operations.
 Searches can require substantial computational resources if they're not carefully constructed.
 Performance also varies depending on the size and complexity of the data in your Google SecOps instance.

-Construct effective search queries
+Construct effective search queries for performance

 udm-field operator value